Theblazomatic2/waveClone/README.md

 # waveClone

-This files make up an un finnished game.
+These files make up an un finnished game.

 i am getting an error: